 We offer a diverse range of hop varieties that cover a wide spectrum of hop flavors, aromatics, and bitterness.
-Our own breeding program was launched in 2009, so that we’d be able to offer unique and exciting hops to the market in addition to our USDA offerings.
-Strata is the first hop from our breeding program, launched into the market from our 2018 crop.
+Our own hop development program was launched in 2009, so that we’d be able to offer unique and exciting hops to the market in addition to our USDA offerings.
+Strata is the first hop from our program, launched into the market from our 2018 crop.
 A new age has begun, and we’re excited!

 We also focus on USDA “public” varieties that are proven performers in beer and at the farms.
 The hops we offer are grown under contract directly with farms, and we’re in the fields frequently to evaluate progress and participate in harvest maturity decisions.